price-2006/Proj_Green/README.md

 A desktop app I made for myself to stay productive.
 Has a Pomodoro timer, notepad, weekly planner, Google Drive browser, and a local AI assistant.

+p.s.
+Select devices with GPUs are able to use the AI chatbot..
+It is still a work in progress.

 ## Running it

 ```bash